 Technology is specifically designed to be addicting

 Among the latest concerns over kids’ use of technology is that many games are designed to be addictive.
 Kind of like slot machines, right?
-And cigarettes.
 Instead of letting concerned parents and grant-funded studies create the illusion that this is the first time businesses have used psychology to get people to use more and more of their product, be transparent about how your reward and social sharing mechanisms are designed to increase gameplay.
 And give parents tips on how to recognize a developing problem.

 It’s rewiring our children’s brains

 Indeed it is, as this article from Psychology Today explains in detail.
 Technology is having a profound effect on things like attention span, focus, and memorization/recall of facts.

 But is that necessarily bad?
 Isn’t that what Google is for?
 I’ll be honest…when my kids ask me about why they have to memorize historical facts like the dates certain battles took place, I have a hard time coming up with a good answer.
 You have to wonder about the creative forces that could be unleashed if kids didn’t have to spend so much time on rote memorization.

 The digital revolution is a done deal.
 Barring an EMP that knocks civilization back a century or two, we’re not going back to a time when you had to go home and check your answering machine to find out which friends had tried to get in touch with you.
 And our kids are never going to have the luxury of being able to make stupid mistakes without dozens of people with phones recording them for posterity and for eternal digital life.
 This hyper-connected world is here to stay — and it’s going to keep advancing, enmeshing itself even more intimately into our lives.
 (Seriously, my car texts me to tell me that it’s unlocked.)
 That’s the world our kids are going to be living in, and it’s our job to prepare them for that.
 Is shielding them from technology really better than teaching them to use it responsibly?